 Even if the comps aren’t physically located nearby, an appraiser may find similar sized businesses in the same industry and can then make adjustments based on the area.
 You can also use the results in combination with the other valuation methods to determine a business’s value.

-The previous four valuation methods can be used for small business and large, publicly traded companies alike.
+The previous four valuation methods can be used for small businesses and large, publicly traded companies alike.
 However, the seller’s discretionary earnings (SDE) method is solely used for small business valuation.

 If you’re planning on selling or buying a small business, the SDE method might be best because it can help the buyer understand how much income they can expect to earn each year from the business.
 To calculate the SDE, you’ll need to determine how much cash it takes to run the business.

-You can start with the business’s earnings before interest and taxes (EBIT), which you can determine from the financial statements.
+You can start with the business’s earnings before interest and taxes (EBIT), or for a more thorough view, the business’s earnings before interest, taxes, depreciation, and amortization (EBITDA), which you can determine from the financial statements.
 Then, add back the owner’s compensation (because the new owner can choose a different salary) and benefits, such as health insurance.
 Also, add back in non-essential, non-recurring, and non-related business expenses.
 These could include travel, one-time consulting fees, and business use of a personal vehicle.

 Because the SDE is often used when a small business is sold, it’s not uncommon for there to be debates about some of the numbers.
 These can especially arise around the expenses that get added back to determine the value.